jadecobra/python_tdd_exercises/source/truth table 03: logical disjunction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

-* we know from earlier that when we have a nested if statement it can be replaced with an ``and``, so we update our condition
+* I know from earlier that when I have a nested if statement it can be replaced with an ``and``, so I update the condition

   .. code-block:: python